APPLICATION DEADLINE: March 1

-BACHELOR OF NURSING: This four year program is designed to prepare entry- level nurses who will function within a variety of health care settings.
-The graduate is prepared to assume the roles of direct care giver, educator, counsellor, advocate, facilitator, co-ordinator of care, researcher, leader and member of the nursing profession.
+This four-year program is designed to prepare entry- level nurses who will function within a variety of health care settings.
+The graduate is prepared to assume the roles of direct care-giver, educator, counsellor, advocate, facilitator, co-ordinator of care, researcher, leader, and member of the nursing profession.

 Memorial university offers the four year bachelor of nursing (collaborative) program at three locations: Memorial University School of Nursing, St. John’s; Centre for Nursing Studies, St. John’s; Western Regional School of Nursing, Corner Brook.
 All three locations offer the same curriculum: classroom lectures combined with hands on practical experience.

 Note: A fast-track option of the bachelor of nursing (collaborative) program for applicants with an undergraduate degree or advanced standing is available at Memorial University School of Nursing, St. John’s and Western Regional School of Nursing, Corner Brook.
 The licensed Practical Nurse (LPN) Bridging option of the bachelor of nursing (collaborative) program for applicants with a Newfoundland and Labrador LPN diploma program taken in 2002 or later is available at the Centre for Nursing Studies, St. John’s.